haxiomic/GPU-Fluid-Experiments/NOTES.md

 BUGS in Other Things:
 	- Chrome, if missing OES_texture_float_linear, chrome errors incorrectly missing OES_float_linear
-	- Haxe Map.set should return the item set
+	- Haxe Map.set should return the item set?
 	- haxe.Timer.delay not working on c++?